KittiKovacs/Quahog_Bulletin-MS3/README.md

 <img src="https://github.com/KittiKovacs/Quahog_Bulletin-MS3/blob/master/static/img/design/edit-page.JPG">

-The design is responsive on all viewports with the menu displaying as a sidenav on medium and below.
+The design is responsive on all viewports with the menu displaying as a sidenav on medium screen size and below.

 <img src="https://github.com/KittiKovacs/Quahog_Bulletin-MS3/blob/master/static/img/design/responsive-home.JPG">